Cryptographic details

 When encrypting/decrypting the stored information on the EndCryptor's security database on the user's computer is used together with the information that the message in question provides.
 The security database is encrypted wit ChaCha20, key size is 256 bits.
 User’s entry password to the security database is hashed using salted password hashing pbkdf2 with hmac sha256 using 10000 iterations.

-Encryption keys are determined using public key technology (classical: Curve25519, quantum attack resistant: FrodoKEM-1344 (2022-11-29) and mceliece6688128f (round 4)).
-Note that these variants of Frodokem and Mceliece are recommended by Germany's Federal Office for Information Security, see BSI TR-02102-1.
+The implementation of symmetric encryption and classical and quantum attack resistant public keys uses publicly available source code developed by the scientists who designed the systems.
+Public key technology: classical: Curve25519, quantum attack resistant: Kyber-1024, FrodoKEM-1344 and mceliece6688128f (round 4).
+Kyber is an official standard of USA, the variants of Frodokem and Mceliece are recommended by Germany's Federal Office for Information Security, see BSI TR-02102-1.
+The public keys are used in a hybrid setup - this means that an adversary must be able to break all of them.
+Hybrid setup is used because quantum attack resistant technology is relatively new.
 The hybrid key setup is done according to the 'Concatenate hybrid key agreement scheme' of ETSI TS 103 744 V1.1.1 (ETSI is a European Standards Organization (ESO). .. the recognized regional standards body dealing with telecommunications, broadcasting and other electronic communications networks and services.)

 The private keys of public keys are made using BCryptGenRandom system call and private keys of classical elliptic keys are made by a Goldreich-Levin hard-core bit generator.
 The seed to the generator consists of events like mouse movements and their timings and bytes provided by the BCryptGenRandom system call.